DepressedRaccoon/learningPython/README.md

     - If the number is greater than zero, the square root of the number with exactly 3 digits after the decimal point.

 ### Projects
-- Project 1: yYu will build a system to allow a user to determine the price for a service/item.
+- Project 1: You will build a system to allow a user to determine the price for a service/item.
 Your program should allow the user to choose options for three different categories.
 Based on the user choices, your program should calculate the total cost of the product/service and display the total cost of the product, including a breakdown of the choices selected.